 Ada Lovelace is next in our top British women in history.
 She is a mathematician and writer.
 Lovelace is prominently known for her work on Charles Babbage’s proposed mechanical general-purpose computer called the Analytical Engine.
 She was the first to recognise the fact that the machine had applications beyond pure calculations.

 Additionally, she published the 1st algorithm intended to be carried out by such a machine.
-As a result, she is known as the first to perceive and understand the full potential of computers and is regarded as one of the first computer programmers.
+As a result, she is the first to perceive and understand the full potential of computers.
+And is deemed as one of the first computer programmers in the world.

 Lovelace likewise built up a vision of the ability of computers to go past simple figuring or calculating, while numerous others, including Babbage himself, zeroed in just on those capacities.